• Skip to primary navigation

 Prize Money:

-The Scilly Isles Novices’ Chase is a Grade 1 contest over 2 miles 4 furlongs.
-Despite the title, the race isn’t named after the islands off the Cornish coast, it is in fact named after an infamous roundabout close to Sandown Park in Esher, Surrey, where the race is run.
+The Scilly Isles Novices’ Chase is a Grade 1 contest over two miles and four furlongs.
+Despite the title, the race isn’t named after the islands off the Cornish coast, it is in fact named after the infamous roundabout close to Sandown Park in Esher, Surrey, where the race is run.

 This is the last Grade 1 Novices’ Chase before the Cheltenham Festival so plays a crucial part of the season for many promising new chasers.
 The first running took place in 1964, with familiar past winners including Best Mate, Oscar Whisky and Bristol De Mai.